ukraine

 Where do we want to go next?

+Violent responses have become a daily occurrence in modern society.
 Violence is served to us continuously.
 It happens in movies as well as in tv shows.
 But sadly, it happens in reality too.
 Even if we focus on our work, the current exceptional facts are inescapable.
 Anyway, the war is turning the fashion industry upside-down.

-Violence is the response we see on a daily basis and to any act.
-And it is curious to see how people condemn it or accept it depending on the case.
+Violence is the response we see on a daily basis and to any act, and it is curious to see how people condemn it or accept it depending on the case.

 How does a violent response happen?